andreas-kupries/critcl/examples/stack/README.txt

 *	"cstack" implements an abstract stack data type and exports a C-level API for it, as a stubs table.

-*	"stackc" wraps the abstract staclk data type of "cstack" into a Tcl class/object system where stacks are objects, each represented as a Tcl command.
+*	"stackc" wraps the abstract stack data type of "cstack" into a Tcl class/object system where stacks are objects, each represented as a Tcl command.